 RRSP contributions are funds that individuals contribute to their Registered Retirement Savings Plan.
 They are essential for building a financial cushion for retirement, as they offer tax benefits and the potential for long-term growth through investments.

-Unused RRSP contributions are the amounts you’ve contributed to your RRSP, PRPP, or SPP or on behalf of your spouse or common-law partner but have not claimed as deductions on your previous tax returns.
+Unused RRSP contributions are the amounts you’ve contributed to your RRSP, PRPP, or SPP or on behalf of your spouse or common-law partner, but have not claimed as deductions on your previous tax returns.
 These contributions were made after 1990 and were not designated for HBP or LLP repayments.

 You can find your RRSP contribution limit on your latest notice of assessment or notice of reassessment, which includes the RRSP Deduction Limit Statement.
 Form T1028, “Your RRSP Information for YEAR,” also provides this information.